Should You Buy a Rocket Espresso Machine?

 Requires a quality grinder to get the best results

-If this model fits what you’re looking for, you can view current pricing and availability for the Rocket Mozzafiato here:
+If this feels like the right balance for your setup, you can check current UK pricing and availability for the Rocket Mozzafiato here.

 Rocket Giotto